 Focus stacking is a technique that allows you to combine multiple photographs with different focus distances to produce a single image with more of a subject in focus.
-Some cameras like the Olympus OM-D E-M1 have this feature built in, so all you have to do is set up your shot and focus options and the camera will shoot and combine the images all in-camera.
+Some cameras, like the Olympus OM-D E-M1, have this feature built in, so all you have to do is set up your shot and focus options and the camera will shoot and combine the images all in-camera.
 But more often you’ll have to adjust the focus yourself and use Photoshop or other software to combine the images.
 Focus stacking can be a lot of work but it can also produce some amazing images.
-Learn more in Macro Photography Tricks for Beginners: Focus Stacking and More.
-If you’re curious about the OM-D system of auto-stacking, check out Improve Your Macro Photography with Micro Four Thirds Cameras.
+Learn more in Macro Photography Tricks for Beginners.

-Stability is huge in macro photography.
-While some cameras and lenses have stabilization built in, nothing can quite match the usefulness of a tripod for taking macro shots.
+Stability is very important in macro photography.
+While some cameras and lenses have stabilization built in, nothing can quite match the effectiveness of a tripod for taking macro shots.
 Tripods can be big, heavy, and bulky to carry around but when it comes to macro photography they are a vital tool.
 The closer you are to your subject, the more noticeable camera shake becomes.

 A good tripod can hold your camera steady so your shots are clear and sharp.
 Having your camera on a stable base will also allow you to stop down and shoot with a longer shutter speed so that you can get more of your subject in focus.
-Being able to use a longer shutter speed will also let more light in, which is useful when shooting in darker places (e.g. taking photos of mushrooms under a dark forest canopy).
-A rail system like the StackShot Extended Macro Rail and Novoflex Focusing Rack Mini can also be attached to a tripod to help get more of a subject in focus when used with the focus stacking technique.
+Being able to use a longer shutter speed will also let more light in, which is useful when shooting in darker places (e.g. indoors, or a low-light outdoor setting).
+A rail system can be attached to a tripod to help get more of a subject in focus when used with the focus stacking technique.

 • Get 2 Pocket Wizards and set them to the same channel.